IAMlKeno/red-canyon/README.md

 ```
 $ docker ps
 CONTAINER ID   IMAGE               COMMAND                  CREATED             STATUS             PORTS                    NAMES
-f6bfe9f6dabb   red-canyon-server   "docker-entrypoint.s…"   About an hour ago   Up About an hour   0.0.0.0:4200->4200/tcp   red-canyon-server-1
+f6bfe9f6dabb   red-canyon-server   "docker-entrypoint.s…"   About an hour ago   Up About an hour   0.0.0.0:4200->4200/tcp   places-api
-07a0da09e9a2   red-canyon-web      "docker-entrypoint.s…"   2 hours ago         Up About an hour   0.0.0.0:8080->8080/tcp   red-canyon-web-1
+07a0da09e9a2   red-canyon-web      "docker-entrypoint.s…"   2 hours ago         Up About an hour   0.0.0.0:5173->5173/tcp   vue-web
 ```

-After the application starts, navigate to `http://localhost:8080` in your web browser.
+After the application starts, navigate to `http://localhost:5173` in your web browser.

 ![page](output.jpg)